microsoft/qsharp-language/Specifications/QIR/Data-Types.md

 QIR defines LLVM representations for a variety of classical and quantum data types that may be used as part of a compiled quantum program.
 For more information about classical memory management including reference and alias counting, see [here](Classical-Runtime.md#memory-management).

+There are several error conditions that are specified as causing a runtime failure.
+The `quantum__rt__fail` function is the mechanism to use to cause a runtime failure;
+it is documented in the [Classical Runtime](Classical-Runtime.md) section.

 ## Opaque Types

 Representing certain types as pointers to opaque LLVM structure types allows each target to provide a structure definition appropriate for that target.